 Ninety percent of survivors will know the person who assaulted them.
-The first step to preventing sexual assault is understanding consent.
+The first step to preventing sexual assault is

 - Consent is an agreement to do the same thing at the same time in the same way.

 - Consent for one sexual activity does not mean consent for another, and consent at one time does not imply consent in the future.
 Being in a relationship with someone does not mean your partner has automatically consented to any sexual activity.